 - Close lid and steam valve and set to high pressure for 3 minutes. (if you like your small noodles to be more al dente, set for 2 min.)

 - Quick release.
-If you want your shrimp just steamed add them to the top of your done alfredo inside your pot now and close the lid back up for 5 mintues to steam them, larger shrimp may take longer.
+If you have very small shrimp just add them to the top of your done alfredo inside your pot now and close the lid back up for 5 mintues to steam them.
 Then add grated romano and parmesan cheeses and stir so they melt.
 Serve!